-UK stores now have gas use removed, reducing overall usage year on year by over 15%
+UK stores now have gas use

 Climate action and emissions reduction

 In this section, we explain how we are reducing our impact on the planet through ongoing improvements in construction standards and our store operations.
 We also include our climate-related financial disclosures ("CFD") statement, through which we seek to understand and manage the potential risks (and opportunities) to our business associated with a changing environment.